justinrthom/finalproject/status.md

 #### What have you done for your project so far?

-So far we have made the website for our idea and are slowly inputting the things we want on that website
+So far I have made the four walls which are the boundaries for the Snake Game

 #### What have you not done for your project yet?

-We have not yet added the game that we want to put in the website
+I still need to make the apples

 #### What problems, if any, have you encountered?